Ne-oL/geoz/README.md

 ### Code Example

-In this example, we import geoz and then use an already defined variable 'dataset' that contains our above table, the variable can contain the latitude, longitude and the y_pred, but it can also contain only the latitude and longitude without the class. in that case you will need to provide another variable (eg. y_pred) to store the class predictions and use it in the functions calling.
+In this example, we import geoz and then use an already defined variable 'dataset' that contains our above table, the variable should contain the latitude, longitude and the y_pred, but it can also contain only the latitude and longitude without the class.
+In that case you will need to provide another variable (eg. y_pred) to store the class predictions and use it in the functions calling.

 ```python
 import geoz